Shobji Diye Arhar Dal

 • Tomato

 As you can see, you can pack it with as many vegetables as you like and make it one big hearty dish.
-Toor Dal or Arhar Dal is a versatile lentil which compliments well with most vegetables and spices.
-In fact, this recipe has very little spices in it, thus making it very healthy for kids as well as adults.
+Toor or arhar dal is a versatile lentil that compliments well with most vegetables and spices.
+This recipe has very few spices in it, thus making it very healthy for kids as well as adults.
+Adding seasonal vegetables to the dal not only enhances its flavor but also makes it one of the healthiest Bengali recipes for everyday meals.

 You can even make it as a standalone meal of a lentil and vegetable stew, perfect for those who are watching their weight.